MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Simulation
 ==========

-The simulation behavior is very similar to the :ref:`section_drawings_cco` for the Embedded side
+The simulation behavior is very similar to the :ref:`section_drawings_cco` for the Embedded side.

 .. _section_buffered_image_fp_drawer: